russellgeum/Self-Supervised-Monocular-Sceneflow-Estimation/README.md

 # selfmono-sceneflow (NOT Official)
 [Self-Supervised Monocular Scene Flow Estimation](https://openaccess.thecvf.com/content_CVPR_2020/papers/Hur_Self-Supervised_Monocular_Scene_Flow_Estimation_CVPR_2020_paper.pdf)
 [Official Github](https://github.com/visinf/self-mono-sf)
-Reproducing code of Self-Supervised Monocular Scene Flow Estimation (CVPR 2020)
+Reproducing of Self-Supervised Monocular Scene Flow Estimation (CVPR 2020)
-Reorganizing the training pipeline again.
+Reorganizing the training pipeline again (For me)
-The backbone and module are from the official code.
+The backbone and module are from the official code
+I annotated and checked the function to understrand this pipeline
 ## Requirements
 ```
 Installation problem in some environments.